suryagowda/newbse-server/README.md

 ## Overview

-Welcome to the Stock Data Management System!
-This project provides a backend system for managing and processing stock-related data for [this project](https://newbse.vercel.app/).
+Welcome to BhavCopy Analyzer.This project aims to get the stock details by using BhavCopy provided by BSE India.
 It includes modules for handling CSV files, fetching stock data, and managing a SQLite database.

 ## Features